-Section 1: B.i. - B.iv. that there were no children falling within the relevant definition.
-Section 1: B.v. that there were no schools for which the local authority was the admission authority at 1 September 2021.
-Section 1: B.vi. that there were no schools in the local authority's area for which the local authority was not the admission authority at 1 September 2021.
-Section 2: B.i. - B.iv. that there were no children falling within the relevant definition.
-Section 2: C.i. that there were no children falling within the definition.
+- ii. after the end of the statutory waiting list period (31 December) to a year group which is a normal year of admission for the schools concerned (such as Year R and Year 7). - b.
+Not applicable means at questions: - i.
+Section 1: B.i.
+B.iv. that there were no children falling within the relevant definition. - ii.
+Section 2: Ai iv that there were no children falling within the relevant definition. - iii.
+Section 2: B.i. that there were no children falling within the relevant definition. - iv.
+Section 2: C.v. that there were no children falling within the relevant definition. - 8.
+We welcome all comments that local authorities make in the comment boxes and we aim to reflect those comments in the Annual Report, but we ask for the comments to be entered under the right headings.

-Section 2: D.iv. that there were no hard to place children referred to the protocol.

-- 7. We welcome all comments that local authorities make in the comment boxes and we aim to reflect those comments in the Annual Report, but we ask for the comments to be entered under the right headings.
 Section 3 invites comment on any other matters not specifically addressed in this template if local authorities wish to do so.
-The views expressed in previous years also remain a matter of public record.

-- 8. We ask that where possible, you return the template in Word instead of PDF formatting.
+The views expressed in previous years also remain a matter of public record. - 9.
+We ask that where possible, you return the template in Word instead of PDF formatting.
 A number of you have commented on the formatting of the template and we have tried to make it as accessible as possible, but we are aware that some local authorities use different versions of Word.

-Information requested

-Section 1 - Normal point of admission

-A. Co-ordination

-i.
-How well did co- ordination of the main admissions round work?
-Not well A large number of small problems or a major problem Well with few small problems Very well

-Reception Х

-Year 7 Х

-Other relevant years of entry Х

-ii.
-Please give examples to illustrate your answer if you wish: